openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 OpenAPS AMA is the most basic algorithm which does not support micro boluses to correct high values.
 There might be circumstances where it is better to use this algorithm but it is not the recommendation.
 :::

-Press "NEXT" to go to the next screen:
+Press the cogwheel to see the details:

 ![image](../images/setup-wizard/Screenshot_20231202_144014.png)